creationix/howtonode.org/articles/grasshopper-shoutbox.markdown

 ### Controller to list shouts

 This controller reads all the shouts from the repository, adds them to the model of the current `RequestContext` (not to be confused with application models).
-It then renders the `index` view (note that the view name doesn't include an extention).
+It then renders the `index` view (note that the view name doesn’t include an extention).

     gh.get('/', function() {
         var self = this;